 Assistant Coach – Andrea Rinehart

-Andrea Rinehart is in her first season as a graduate assitant coach for Ohio field hockey in 2017 under 13th-year head coach Neil Macmillan.
+Andrea Rinehart is entering her second season as a graduate assistant coach for the Ohio field hockey program in 2018 under first-year head coach Ali Johnstone.